stringtron/quantative_style/README.md

 We calculate the minus log KL distance between feature statistics of symthesized image and style image.
 For the evaluation of KL distance, We also use the PCA to reduce the rank of feature channels.
 Please see our paper for the details.

+### Calibrating E statistic and Calibrating C statistic

+####TODO

+The code will be uploaded soon.

 References
 [1]  P.  Arbelaez,  M.  Maire,  C.  Fowlkes,  and  J.  Malik.
 Con-tour detection and hierarchical image segmentation.IEEEtransactions  on  pattern  analysis  and  machine  intelligence,33(5):898–916, 2011.

-### Calibrating E statistic and Calibrating C statistic

-The code will be uploaded soon.

 ## Citation
 Please cite our paper for any purpose of usage.